tmenguy/ha-solcast-solar/README.md

 - no more auto polling.. its now up to every one to create an automation to poll for data when you want.
 This is due to so many users now only have 10 api calls a day
 - striped out saving UTC time changing and keeping solcast data as it is so timezone data can be changed when needed
 - history items went missing due to the sensor renamed. no longer using the HA history and instead just dtoring the data in the solcast.json file
-- removed update actuals action.. actuals data from solcast is no longer polled (it is used on the first install to get past data so the integration works and i dont get issue reports because solcast do not give full day data, only data from when you call)
+- removed update actuals service.. actuals data from solcast is no longer polled (it is used on the first install to get past data so the integration works and i dont get issue reports because solcast do not give full day data, only data from when you call)
 - lots of the logging messages have been updated to be debug,info,warning or errors
 - some sensors **COULD** possibly no longer have extra attribute values or attribute values may have been renamed or have changed to the data storaged within
 - greater in depth diagnostic data to share when needed to help debug any issues